SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/opentelemetry/linux-opentelemetry.md

 ## Fields Created in Sumo Logic for Linux

-Following are the tags which will be created as part of Linux App install if not already present.
+Following are the [fields](/docs/manage/fields) that will be created as part of Linux App install if not already present.

 ### Across apps